-Co-production is very odd concept to me.
+Co-production is a very odd concept to me.
 I always saw instrumentals as intimate creation, taking nothing and creating a sound based on your personal, creative perspective.
 Producers create a signature based on a style, attributes that our ears register.
-With co-production, as a listener we aren’t aware of who supplied what, it’s a team effort.
-Kanye is notorious for having a team of creatives all inputting ideas and helping build the beat, but Kanye didn’t start utilizing others until the later part of his career.
-Ye earned his strips as a producer, his capabilities are documented throughout his career.
+With co-production, as a listener, we aren’t aware of who supplied what, it’s a team effort.
+Kanye is notorious for having a team of creatives all inputting ideas and helping build the beat, but Kanye didn’t start utilizing others until the latter part of his career.
+Ye earned his stripes as a producer, his capabilities are documented throughout his career.
 Travi$ is building a career through collaborations, leaning on others strengths to enhance his own talents.
 Talents that I’m still struggling to pinpoint.
 If we take away his production, what is left?

 Well, live performances.
 His skills rocking a stage seem to be the most undeniable thing about Scott.